alvisxp/AWS-MLS/Modeling.md

 		- Training Input:
 			- four data chennels:
 				- train is required
-				- validation, test and auxiliary optinal
+				- validation, test and auxiliary optimal
 			- recordIO-protobuf or CSV
 			-  words must be tokenized into integers
 			-  File or pipe mode